-Tahini Orange Chocolate Marble Cake – a moist scrumptious cake with a buttery tender crumb, but with “no” butter and only a fraction of saturated fat!
+Tahini orange marble cake is a moist and scrumptious cake with a buttery tender crumb.
+It requires no butter and has only a fraction of saturated fat!

 There are too many popular and traditional recipes that rely on butter heavily.
 But times have changed.
 Peoples' lifestyle and diets have changed.
 We are dealing with an increase in preventable chronic disease.
 So it becomes necessary to learn and utilize more of these alternative recipes.

 True, that there have been some studies and news articles in circulation saying that saturated fat sources are not any worse and in fact may be better for you.
 Still, the fact is that professional organizations such as the American Heart Association hold a position that saturated fat should be included in the diet judiciously.
 This position is based on a rigorous review of multiple studies by a broad panel of experts, and not based on a few random studies or opinions.

 But when substitutions are made, sometimes it comes with a compromise in taste and/or texture.
 Oil based cakes have been around for a long time and do taste good in their own way.
 However, cakes that are prepared using butter are more dense and yet have a tender buttery cake crumb.
 And when you yearn to have that texture, oil fails to deliver that.